 Songs are all performed by Beth Fox who has a wonderful voice.
 She uses a variety of musical styles and instrumental sounds to keep things interesting.

-In addition to the memorization material, Cross Seven has lots of valuable extras that can enhance the coursework.
+In addition to the memorization material, Cross Seven has many valuable extras that enhance the coursework.